-In addition to the 60 credits of upper division courses listed on this page, students must complete 60 elective and 60 general education credits in order to complete the IB BAS degree.
+Following is a list of courses included in the Bachelor of Applied Science in International Business degree curriculum.
+In addition to the 60 credits of upper division courses listed on this page, students must complete 60 elective and 60 general education credits in order to complete the IB B.A.S. degree.
 Elective and general education requirements can be fulfilled by associate degree or past college/university credits.
-Meet with the IB BAS program manager to see how your past credits fit in the IB BAS degree requirements.
+Meet with the IB B.A.S. program Director or Advisor to see how your past credits fit in the IB B.A.S. degree requirements.

 This course lays the foundation of the global business environment – varying political, economic, and legal environments, globalization, international organizations, and regional integration.
-Students also explore the cross-cultural environment – the dimensions of culture, cross-cultural communication, motivation, leadership and negotiation.
+Students also explore the cross-cultural environment – the dimensions of culture, cross-cultural communication, motivation, leadership, and negotiation.
 Global human resources will also be studied.

 This course will examine common legal issues and risks that affect business transactions in the global marketplace.
 Students will learn the international legal framework, methods of resolving disputes (including litigation, arbitration, and mediation), joint ventures, trade agreements, international sales contracts, intellectual property issues, international labor matters, and risks of foreign direct investment.

-This course offers an overview of how businesses use information technologies and systems to achieve corporate objectives – including achieving operational excellence, developing new products/services, enhancing decision making and achieving competitive advantage.
-Students will learn about a variety of issues facing organizations – infrastructure, security, business intelligence, networking, the Internet, telecom, wireless, enterprise applications, e-commerce and ethics.
+This course offers an overview of how businesses use information technologies and systems to achieve corporate objectives – including achieving operational excellence, developing new products/services, enhancing decision-making, and achieving competitive advantage.
+Students will learn about a variety of issues facing organizations – infrastructure, security, business intelligence, networking, the Internet, telecom, wireless, enterprise applications, e-commerce, and ethics.
 Several case studies will be examined, many global in nature.

-Overview of the international entrepreneurial process, examination of the marketplace and discussion of successful business strategies.
+Overview of the international entrepreneurial process; examination of the marketplace and discussion of successful business strategies.
 Product/service selection, selling and marketing strategies, and sources of information and assistance are included.

 This course examines the fundamentals of business strategy development within a global context.
-Students learn to apply the impact of external environmental influences, within the constraints of an enterprise’s internal strengths and weaknesses, to develop a global strategy that responds to and competes in a competitive business environment.
-Students will learn from lectures, discussions, international case studies, videos and a group project based on a hypothetical international business strategy plan.
+Students learn to apply the impact of external environmental influences, within the constraints of an enterprise’s internal strengths and weaknesses, to develop a global strategy that responds to, and competes in, a competitive business environment.
+Students will learn from lectures, discussions, international case studies, videos, and a group project based on a hypothetical international business strategy plan.

 This course is designed to assist IB students in preparing to find and secure appropriate internship positions.
-Students will develop tools which include knowledge of resources, searching for opportunities, writing targeted resumes, creating professional online portfolios and practicing interviewing skills.
+Students will develop tools which include knowledge of resources, searching for opportunities, writing targeted resumes, creating professional online portfolios, and practicing interviewing skills.